SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

-When using signature-based client authentication methods such as `private_key_jwt` as defined in {{OpenID.Core}} or signed JWTs as defined in {{?RFC7521}} and {{?RFC7523}}, a malicious authorization server may be able to obtain and use a client's authentication credential, enabling them to impersonate a client towards another honest authorization server.
+When using signature-based client authentication methods such as `private_key_jwt` as defined in {{OpenID.Core}} or signed JWTs as defined in {{!RFC7521}} and {{!RFC7523}}, a malicious authorization server may be able to obtain and use a client's authentication credential, enabling them to impersonate a client towards another honest authorization server.

 ### Attack Description

+[^desc-len]{: source="Tim W."}

+[^desc-len]: In its current form, the attack description is probably
+    way too long and complex.
+Maybe we can make it more accessible by introducing some more structure.
+E.g., "Preconditions", "Attack Sequence"(?), "Impact", "Variants".

 The descriptions here follow [TODO paper], where additional details of the attack are laid out.
 Audience injection attacks require a client to interact with at least two authorization servers, one of which is malicious, and to authenticate to both with a signature-based authentication method using the same key pair.
+The following description uses the `jwt-bearer` client authentication from
+{{!RFC7523}}, see below for further variants.
 Furthermore, the client needs to be willing to authenticate at an endpoint other than the token endpoint at the attacker authorization server.
-The following description uses the pushed authorization request endpoint defined by {{?RFC9126}}, see below for further variants.
+The following description uses the pushed authorization request endpoint defined by
+{{?RFC9126}}, see below for further variants.

-[^1]{: source="Tim W."}
+[^oid-fed-ex]{: source="Tim W."}

-[^1]: Mention OID Federation and FAPI 2.0 here as examples of profiles
+[^oid-fed-ex]: Mention OID Federation and FAPI 2.0 here as examples of
-    that force clients to do that?
+    profiles that force clients to do that?

 Assume that the authorization servers publish the following URIs for their authorization, token, and pushed authorization request